codawise-onyekachi/alx-system_engineering-devops/0x01-shell_permissions/README.md

-script 10-mirror_permissions sets the mode of file hello same as file olleh script 11-directories_permissions adds executable permission to all subdirectories of the current directory for the owner, group and others script 12-directory_permissions creates a directory my_dir with permission of 751 in the current directory script 13-change_group changes the group owner to school from hello
+script 10-mirror_permissions sets the mode of file hello same as file olleh script 11-directories_permissions adds executable permission to all subdirectories of the current directory for the owner, group and others script 12-directory_permissions creates a directory my_dir with permission of 751 in the current directory script 13-change_group changes the group owner to school from hello script 100-change_owner_and_group changes the owner to vincent and group owner to staff script 101-symbolic_link_permissions changes the owner and the group owner of _hello to vincent and staff respectively script 102-if_only changes the owner of the file hello to betty only if it is owned by the user guillaume script 103-Star_Wars plays the StarWars IV episode in the terminal